evmcnb/quartz/content/full/Thyroid Eye Disease.md

   - Graves' ophthalmopathy
 date: 2024-01-14
 ---
-Autoimmune condition associated with [[Grave's disease]] seen in 25-50% of people with Graves'.
+Autoimmune condition associated with [[Full/Grave's disease]] seen in 25-50% of people with Graves'.

 Due to a specific immune response that causes retro-orbital inflammation.
 Swelling and oedema of the extraocular muscles lead to limitation of movement and to proptosis which is usually bilateral